Code-Institute-Submissions/haydal810-Milestone-Project-1/README.md

 https://www.insidehook.com/article/food-and-drink/st-patricks-day-guinness-irish-whiskey-food

+### External CSS Code

+External CSS code was taken from the following sources:
+- The CSS code for the footer Social Media Icons taken from codemyui.com
+- The CSS code for the hover effect on the Nav Bar was taken from https://github.com/IanLunn

 ### Acknowledgements

 - I received inspiration for this project from https://reeksdistrict.com/
 - I'd like to thank my mentor, Antonija Šimić, for her uselful and constructive feedback throughout the Milestone Project
 - I'd like to thank Anna Greaves (Lead Student) and Simen Daehlin for their feedback and guidence on Slack, when I hit a code wall.

+### The content of this Website is for educational purposes only.
+Thank you.